nokia/ntt/README.md

 Example:

-    k3 show foo.ttcn3 bar.ttcn3 -- name sources
+    ntt show foo.ttcn3 bar.ttcn3 -- name sources

 **Available Commands**

 | Command         | Details
 | --------------- | -------
-| `k3 version`    | Displays version, git revision and build time if available.
+| `ntt version`    | Displays version, git revision and build time if available.
-| `k3 list`       | Lists tests, imports and modules of a test suite.
+| `ntt list`       | Lists tests, imports and modules of a test suite.
-| `k3 show`       | Shows manifest information and variables.
+| `ntt show`       | Shows manifest information and variables.
-| `k3 tags`       | Creates a tags file with exuberant ctags format.
+| `ntt tags`       | Creates a tags file with exuberant ctags format.
-| `k3 lint`       | Shows warnings and errors.
+| `ntt lint`       | Shows warnings and errors.
 This is a work in progress.
-| `k3 mcov`       | Reads a K3 runtime log and reports message coverage.
+| `ntt mcov`       | Reads a NTT runtime log and reports message coverage.
-| `k3 langserver` | Starts a language server waiting on stdin.
+| `ntt langserver` | Starts a language server waiting on stdin.

 **Custom Commands**

 You can extend and customize NTT through custom commands.
-Place any executable with a name like `k3-jaegerschnitzel` in your `PATH` and k3 will automatically make it available as a subcommand.
-You can then call it just like any other k3
+Place any executable with a name like `ntt-jaegerschnitzel` in your `PATH` and ntt will automatically make it available as a subcommand.
+You can then call it just like any other ntt
 command:

-    $ k3 jaegerschnitzel +6000
+    $ ntt jaegerschnitzel +6000

 **Environment Variables**

 Manifest values can be overwritten by environment variables.
 Environment variables will always take precedence over regular variables.
-Regular variables have to be declared in a variables file `k3.env`.
+Regular variables have to be declared in a variables file `ntt.env`.

-Environment variable `K3_CACHE` is a colon-separated list of directories and has similar purpose and behaviour like GNU Make's VPATH.
-It is use to find files like `k3.env`.
+Environment variable `NTT_CACHE` is a colon-separated list of directories and has similar purpose and behaviour like GNU Make's VPATH.
+It is use to find files like `ntt.env`.

 ## TTCN-3 Language Server